Water is vital for plant life, but how much to give and when? Here’s our handy guide to effective watering.

 Soil Dampness Water is absorbed by the root tips so don’t go by the dryness of the soil’s surface as a marker for when to water.
 Push a finger into the compost to knuckle depth; if the soil is damp you’re OK, if it’s dry, water.

 Watering and caring for your plants is a lovely therapeutic activity, so enjoy.

 The Seed Pantry team 🌼

-Subscribe to the Seed Pantry Grow Club box for flowers, food and herbs ready to grow each month…seeds, bulbs, root plants and perennials.
-Curious?
-Come check out all of this month’s options here!
+Subscribe to the Grow Club box for flowers, food and herb seeds ready to sow each month… Curious?
+Come check out all of this month’s options!